 - All liquids you consume count towards hydration, and only in cases of overconsumption can they negatively affect your hydration.

-In 2012, total U.S. bottled water consumption increased to 9.67 billion gallons, up from 9.1 billion gallons in 2011.
+In 2019, total U.S. bottled water consumption increased to 14.4 billion gallons, up from 9.1 billion gallons in 2011.

 Check your local government for more information, but if you live in the United States, chances are your tap water is equal or better to the bottled stuff!
 Heck Coca-Cola knows this, as their Dasani Brand is ultimately filtered tap water.

 If you don’t like the taste of, or are concerned about your local tap water, try a Brita filter or something equivalent.
 Stop going through hundreds of plastic bottles of water every year, and drink the water you already have available to you.

-Yes, if the choice is between no beverage, a coke, or a bottle of water, go with the bottled water!
+Yes, if the choice is between no beverage, a Coke, or a bottle of water, go with the bottled water!

 Just don’t go out of your way to buy water from the polar ice caps, Hoth glaciers, or the Swiss Alps because you think it’s going to be healthier for you, provide you with more of a benefit than regular water.
-That’s all hype, sucka!